pppxiyu/EquiRisk/README.md

 All data used are public dataset.
 The data folder used in the study is deposited on the author's
 [Google Drive](https://drive.google.com/drive/folders/1mxyiUylxluWH87xTQuYMZmrEDUn3v0rs?usp=sharing)
 currently and open for public use.
+Please organize the data folder as indicated by the *config_vb.py*.
 Please contact with the author if you have any question
 ([xyp@gatech.edu](mailto:xyp@gatech.edu)).